tpernatsch/foamForNuclearTPernatsch/Documentation/doxygen/files/Neutronics.md

 * *SNNeutronics* for discrete ordinates calculations (see *SNNeutronics.H*) For the user, the derived classes translate into runtime selectable models.
 The specific sub-solver to be used in a simulation can be selected at runtime in the *constant/neutroRegion/neutronicsProperties* dictionary.

+The choice of the model is achieved by selecting the wanted solver in either *regionSolvers* or *multiPhysicsSolvers* depending on whether the neutronics solvers need to be part of a tightly coupled loop or not.

 <div class="border-box">
 <b>The *neutronicsProperties* dictionary</b>